Vibrant and Warm Destination

 Flaming tiki torches and tropical plants outside Roy's in the Westshore district only hint at what's inside.
 This upscale restaurant's combination of Pacific seafood, French sauces and Asian seasonings add up to a truly innovative and inspired take on Hawaiian cuisine.
 Order the succulent Hawaii Kai-style braised short ribs of beef if you're not a fish lover; the Hawaiian-style Misoyaki butterfish if you are.
 Or make a delectable meal of rolled and Nigiri sushi and riceless sashimi.
 The legendary chocolate soufflé is a must for dessert.
 For a good deal on appetizers and drinks, attend the popular Aloha Hour nightly 4:30-6:30.

-Meanwhile, in the trendsetting SoHo district (aka South Howard Avenue), you'll find quite the varied dining scene.
+Meanwhile, in the trendsetting SoHo district (aka South Howard Avenue), you'll find a variety of restaurants.
 Art Deco paintings surround you at the upscale 717 South , where New American seafood, salads and steak will please your palate; try the seafood cioppino, lollipop pork chop with bacon truffle macaroni and cheese, or kale salad with roasted fennel and thyme vinaigrette.
 In the mood to try some Thai?
 The menu at Royal Palace Thai Restaurant includes sushi as well as traditional dishes made with curries, lobster, chicken, crab, duck, beef, snapper and frog legs.
 Or try something from the “Hawkers Fare” menu, which is essentially a small plates menu featuring Asian street food.
 The striking decor complements the cuisine with intricate carved teakwood, eye-catching wall hangings and a pair of gilded bronze deer.

 See all the AAA Diamond Rated restaurants for this destination.